sghtx/PiTOR/README.txt

 setup_pitor.tar.gz contains all the files in the directory setup_pitor

-Read the more extensive documentation: pitor_doc.pdf
+Read the more extensive documentation: pitor_info.pdf

 Send setup_pitor.tar.gz from windows workstation to Raspberry Pi target:
 �	Start psftp (PuTTY FTP) on the mswindows workstation